AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-Integration.md

 The Visual Learning dataset consists of two independent measurements of the same tissue.
-In vivo two-photon imaging records the activity of inhibitory neurons across eight planes in primary visual cortex, every day, through the entire training procedure.
+In vivo two-photon imaging records the activity of inhibitory neurons across eight planes in {term}`primary visual cortex`, every day, through the entire training procedure.
 After the in vivo experiment is complete, spatial transcriptomics measures the expression of 22 or 27 genes in a tangential section of the same brain.
 Neither measurement is useful for the purpose of